xieyuheng/inner/note/computer-science/type-theory/do-it-yourself-type-theory.md

   - equality type
   - subtype

-- x -
+- [Xie]
-  the classification of types is all about equational theory.
+  The classification of types is all about equational theory.

 ## 3.1 Free Type Structures